Not long ago I was told that I have “the nopal on my forehead” and not in the best way.

 Those who know me well, know I’m a peaceful person.
 I may talk so loud and have a strong Mexican accent and sometimes I can seem angry to those who don’t know me.
 But that’s how we talk in Monterrey and other Northern cities in Mexico.
 But as a Mexican “refran” says: ” perro que ladra, no muerde” (dog that barks, doesn’t bite).

-Well, going back to my story of the nopal on my forehead.
-It happened a Saturday, in Rockwall Texas; during my son’s Waterpolo game.
+Well, going back to my story, it happened a Saturday, in Rockwall Texas; during my son’s Waterpolo game.
 I was volunteering in the concession stand, smiling and trying to help players and their parents.

 I was with other moms selling snacks, sandwiches, and sodas to support my son’s team.
 There were several high schools from different Texas cities.